CDCgov/ixa-epi-isolation/docs/time_varying_infectiousness.md

 [proposal distribution](#rejection-sampling-from-an-arbitrary-generation-interval) and rejecting some attempts to leave a total of $R_i$ infection attempts.
 2. Draw the time for the first of $n$ remaining infection attempts of $\mathcal{U}(0, 1)$ by taking a random value from
-$\beta(1, m)$. $m = C_i - $ (the number of infection attempts that have occured).
+$\beta(1, m)$. $m = C_i - $ (the number of infection attempts that have occurred).
 3. Scale the value on $\mathcal{U}(0, 1)$ to be on $\mathcal{U}(x_{(i)}, 1)$ where $x_{(i)}$ is the previous draw.
 4. Convert the uniform value to generation interval space by passing it through the inverse CDF of the generation interval, and schedule the next infection attempt at the specified time.
-Wait until that time has occured in the simulation before proceeding.
+Wait until that time has occurred in the simulation before proceeding.

     The result of passing the uniform time through the GI's inverse CDF is the time _since_ the agent first become